elvinos/AppDesignReport/LatestBuild/ReportSections/sectionbuild.md

 ## Compatibility & Responsiveness

-The team researched which browser simulators to use for testing the compatibility and responsiveness of the IXN website.
+The team researched which browser simulator would be most suitable for testing the compatibility and responsiveness of the IXN website.
 BrowserStack was an attractive option because of the range of emulators that the tool offers \cite{g6}.
 BrowserStack offered the possibility of testing the IXN website on a multitude of Operating Systems, Devices and Browsers.
 The team tested the IXN project on physical devices as well.
 The results obtained for desktops and laptops are displayed below:

 \begin{table}[H]
       \centering